theGreatHerrLebert/rustims/README.md

 # Installation

 ## Install via pip
 We are now providing stable versions of the python-bound components via Python wheels on PyPi.
-We recommend that you use a [Python virtual environment](https://docs.python.org/3/library/venv.html) with `python3.11`, since imspy has some heavy weight dependencies like `tensorflow`, `numpy`, and `numba`, where version missmatches can cause you a lot of head scrathing.
+We recommend that you use a [Python virtual environment](https://docs.python.org/3/library/venv.html) with `python3.11`, since imspy has some heavy weight dependencies like `tensorflow`, `numpy`, and `numba`, where version mismatches can lead to potential issues.
 ```shell
 pip install imspy
 ```

 ## Build from source
 ## Rust backend
-Assuming a [rust](https://www.rust-lang.org/learn/get-started) is installed on your system and you cloned this repository, thebuild process currently looks like this (example for mscore):
+Assuming a [rust](https://www.rust-lang.org/learn/get-started) is installed on your system and you cloned this repository, the build process currently looks like this (example for mscore):
 ```shell
 cd rustims/mscore && cargo build --release
 ```